 Explore now >>#5.
 Exym

 Exym is a well-regarded electronic health record software specifically designed for behavioural healthcare providers.
-It focuses on creating more effective treatment plans and simplifying care while measuring client progress and improving outcomes.
+It focuses on creating more effective treatment plans and simplifying care while measuring client progress and improving outcomes over time.

 Key features